arcsine0/feedback-organizer/README.md

 to run the Express back-end.

+Originally, the server was handled by FastAPI Python.
+This was now migrated to Express JS to make hosting through Firebase Functions much easier, and workflow much more efficient and consistent.
+The original code for the Python back-end is inside `server/python` as a back-up, and for documentation.

 # Testing
 The models can be tested through the **Playground**.
 Other than that, the Instances themselves are connected to a Firebase app making them have data persistence.
 To feed feedbacks to created Instances, go to **Source** and input them there.